An employer may apply for Schedule 1 coverage if their operation:

 Eligible for coverage

-Those employers who are not mandatorily covered under either Schedule 1 or Schedule 2 of the WSIA but who are eligible for Schedule 1 coverage by application include, but are not limited to
+Those employers who are not mandatorily covered under either Schedule 1 or Schedule 2 under the Workplace Safety and Insurance Act, 1997 but who are eligible for by application Schedule 1 coverage include, but are not limited to:

 - banks, insurance companies, and trust companies

 - membership organizations (such as labour organizations, professional associations, political organizations, etc.)

 - offices of lawyers, dentists, medical doctors and veterinarians